Post

 Shaders Everywhere

-Okay now the most interesting for me part of SolTempo: an intensive use of shaders.
-Instead of the “usual” look, we go with SkiaSharp v3 SKSL wherever we can.
-This is also where the “single canvas” approach becomes useful, as we can make the whole UI elements tree be affected by shaders.
+Maybe the most interesting part: an intensive use of shaders.
+Instead of the “usual” look, let’s go with SkiaSharp v3 SKSL shaders wherever we can.
+Here the “single canvas” approach becomes very useful, as we can affect all UI elements at once with our shaders.

-We already have been using shaders in Filters Camera and ShadersCarousel apps, those gave us the a base for a confident use.
+Some previous shaders usecase were Filters Camera and ShadersCarousel demo apps, those gave us a base for a confident use now.

 Glass Backdrop